Barbara Pravi: 2014–2018: Early career

 Pravi began her music career in 2014, after meeting French musician Jules Jaconelli.
 With Jaconelli, she began composing songs.
 The following year, she released an original song titled "Amour Impoli", which led to her signing a contract with Capitol Music France.
 She adopted the stage name Barbara Pravi from the Serbian word pravi (прави, in the masculine), as a homage to her Serbian grandfather.
 Pravi has cited her musical influences as Barbara, Jacques Brel, Georges Brassens, Françoise Hardy, and Aragon.
 Upon beginning her professional recording career, Pravi performed on the soundtrack of the French version of the Swiss film Heidi with the song "On m'appelle Heidi" and afterwards was cast as Solange Duhamel in the musical show Un été 44 in November 2016, performing songs written by Jean-Jacques Goldman, Charles Aznavour and Maxime Le Forestier.

 In 2017, Pravi released her first official single "Pas grandir".
 The single was later included on her self-titled debut extended play, which was released the following year.
-Also in 2017, Pravi starred in the television film La Sainte famille, as the role of Marion, was later broadcast on France 2 in December 2019.
+Also in 2017, Pravi starred in the television film La Sainte famille, as the role of Marion, which was later broadcast on France 2 in December 2019.
 From 2017 until 2018, Pravi performed on the 55 Tour, supporting French singer Florent Pagny.
 At the end of 2018, Pravi decided to alter her musical style by adopting a more traditional French chanson style, rather than the pop style that had dominated her early releases.

 Along with writing and composing her own songs, Pravi has written for several other artists including Yannick Noah, Julie Zenatti, Chimène Badi, Jaden Smith, Louane and Florent Pagny.